List of characters in the Breaking Bad franchise: Dan Wachsberger

 Dan Wachsberger (played by Chris Freihofer) is an attorney hired by Mike Ehrmantraut to represent Ron Forenall, Dennis Markowski, and the other seven surviving members of Gus Fring's operation running out of the Lavanderia Brilliante in Albuquerque.
 Wachsberger takes the money (Mike Ehrmantraut's "legacy costs") from Mike and then deposits it to ten safety deposit boxes at the Cradock Marine Bank in Albuquerque: nine for Gus's surviving men and their families to use in lieu of their "hazard pay" and one larger box for Mike's granddaughter Kaylee on her 18th birthday.

 Wachsberger first appears as he and Mike are going through the New Mexico Department of Corrections facility at Los Lunas south of Albuquerque.
 Dan signs in and tells the attending guard, Darla, that he has brought in his "paralegal" and they have come to see Dennis Markowski.
 Dan is consistently shown flirting with women, such as Darla and, at the bank, with Dorothy Yobs, whom he routinely lavishes with gifts of sugary baked goods.
 Dorothy gives Dan access to the safety deposit boxes at Cradock Marine Bank.
 Eventually, Hank and Gomez discover Mike and Dan's transactions and their safety deposit boxes at Cradock Marine Bank, and Gomez is sent to investigate.
 Gomez and his agents discover Dan making his routine drops in these boxes, arrest him, and successfully induce Dan to inform on Mike.

 The last time Wachsberger appears, he is in the Federal Correctional Institution, La Tuna when Wachsberger is stabbed to death at the same time the nine surviving members of Gus's operation are also killed, which Walt ordered to conceal his connection to Gus.

+Los Pollos Hermanos

+Cynthia

+Cynthia (portrayed by Ashley Kajiki) is the manager of the Los Pollos Hermanos restaurant chain's Albuquerque store.
+She occasionally encounters Walter when he demands to meet with Gus.

+Lyle

+Lyle (portrayed by Harrison Thomas) is the assistant manager of the Los Pollos Hermanos in Albuquerque.
+He is loyal to Gus and takes great pride in his work, but is oblivious to Gus's role in the illegal drug trade.
+Lyle is temporarily promoted to store manager while Gus recovers after he is wounded in the shootout with Lalo and tells Lyle he is unable to come into work due to a family emergency.